updated on 08 March 2021

 "Now that women are the majority, it’s our chance to define what the legal profession can do, and what the profession of the future will be."

 According to the Law Society, women have represented more than 60% of entrants into the solicitor profession since 1990.
-Yet while just over half of practising solicitors are female, woman account for only 30% of partners in private practice.
+Yet while just more than half of practising solicitors are female, woman account for only 30% of partners in private practice.
 The fact that women outnumber men entering the legal profession is significant and Denis-Smith’s message for the next generation is that there is strength in numbers.

 “Now that women are the majority, it’s our chance to define what the legal profession can do, and what the profession of the future will be.
 What will make us proud to be lawyers?
 I don’t think that question is being asked.
 It’s not about how we can dislodge power from men, it’s asking what the nature of the power we want is,” she argues.
 Now that getting into the profession isn’t a problem, Denis-Smith asserts that the focus should move towards creating long-term and fulfilling careers for women.